-On November 2012, the ECN published a revised model leniency programme setting out the treatment for leniency applicants in all ECN jurisdictions, including Spain.
-It also includes a uniform type of short-form application that can be used by leniency applicants in cases of multiple leniency filings in different ECN jurisdictions to ensure the marker in cases where an application of immunity was filed with the European Commission.
+In November 2012, the ECN published a revised model leniency programme setting out the treatment for leniency applicants in all ECN jurisdictions, including Spain.
+It also includes a uniform type of short-form application that can be used by leniency applicants in cases of multiple leniency filings in different ECN jurisdictions to ensure the marker if an application of immunity was filed with the European Commission.

 International cooperation with authorities in other jurisdictions is usually implemented through agreements executed by the European Commission.
-In addition, on 6 November 2017, the CNMC entered into a memorandum of understanding with MOFCOM.
+In addition, on 6 November 2017, the CNMC entered into a memorandum of understanding with the Ministry of Commerce of the People's Republic of China.

-Since Spanish regulations do not provide for criminal sanctions for competition infringements, 15 Spanish judges will be unlikely to accede to extradition requests from foreign jurisdictions.
+Since Spanish regulations do not provide for criminal sanctions for competition infringements, Spanish judges will be unlikely to accede to extradition requests from foreign jurisdictions.